 Dr. Marc Bennett, MD is a pediatrician in Orange, CA specializing in general pediatrics.
 He graduated from University California San Diego in 1981 and has 43 years of experience.
-Dr. Marc Bennett, MD is affiliated with St. Joseph Heritage Medical Group, Providence Medical Foundation, St. Joseph Heritage Orange - Chapman Pediatrics and PROVIDENCE MEDICAL FOUNDATION.
+Dr. Marc Bennett, MD is affiliated with St. Joseph Heritage Medical Group, Providence Medical Foundation and St. Joseph Heritage Orange - Chapman Pediatrics.

 2501 E Chapman Avenue Suite 306